elementor/elementor-developers-docs/src/widgets/widget-inner-wrapper.md

 </div>
 ```

-The optimized markup has only one wrapping element:
+The new, optimized markup, has only one wrapping element:

 ```html
 <div class="elementor-widget elementor-widget-{widget-name}">